-The cost of proxy solicitation, including the cost of preparing, assembling, printing, mailing and distributing these proxy materials, will be paid by the Company.
-We estimate that the total expenditures relating to our current proxy solicitation (other than salaries and wages of officers and employees) will not exceed \$, of which approximately \$ has been incurred as of the date hereof.
+The cost of proxy solicitation, including the cost of preparing, assembling, printing, mailing and distributing these proxy materials will be paid by the Company.
 Our directors, officers and employees will not receive additional compensation for their proxy solicitation efforts, but they may be reimbursed for out-of-pocket expenses in connection with any solicitation.
 We also may reimburse custodians, nominees and fiduciaries for their expenses in sending proxies and proxy material to beneficial owners of our stock.
-The Company has also engaged MacKenzie Partners, Inc. to assist it with the proxy solicitation and in communicating with stockholders with respect to Genomma's unsolicited, non-binding proposal.
-The Company has agreed to pay customary compensation to MacKenzie Partners, Inc. for such services, at a fee not to exceed \$.
-In addition, the Company has agreed to reimburse MacKenzie Partners, Inc. for its reasonable out-of-pocket expenses and to indemnify MacKenzie Partners, Inc. and certain related persons against certain liabilities arising out of the engagement.
+We also may employ a proxy solicitation agent in connection with this proxy solicitation and we will pay all costs of that solicitor.